5 Hacks to diagnosing what’s wrong with your car

 Joking aside, getting in sync with your vehicle will help you sense when something is wrong.
 If you do catch something before it takes hold you can avoid surprises, inconvenience and save yourself some money.
 Better to deal with a sniffle early than dealing with full-blown flu later.

-Once you have diagnosed what’s wrong with your car, book an awesome AutoGuru mechanic to get back to fighting fit.
+Once you have diagnosed what’s wrong with your car, book an awesome AutoGuru mechanic to get it back to fighting fit.
 You can even pay with Afterpay to handle any unexpected repairs!

 Rachel spent her early adult life around cars, motorsport and hands-on with her own cars.